 Yucatán and Campeche States Restaurants

 Mexicans generally eat lunch in the afternoon—certainly not before 2.
 If you want to eat at noon, call ahead to verify hours.
 In Mérida the locals make a real event of late dinners, especially in summer.
-Casual, but neat, dress is acceptable at all restaurants.
+Casual (but neat) dress is acceptable at all restaurants.
 Avoid wearing shorts or casual sandals in the more expensive places, and anywhere at all—especially in the evening—if you don't want to look like a tourist.
-Although food servers at most local restaurants are kind and hospitable, they don't always show it like they do in the States.
-Be patient and realize that for many, the language barrier may cause them to be more reserved, and not necessarily unfriendly.
+Although food servers at most local restaurants are kind and hospitable, they don’t always show it like they do in the States.
+Be patient and realize that, for many, the language barrier may cause them to be more reserved but not necessarily unfriendly.
+It's common practice for restaurants to include gratuity and tax in the total bill, so double-check your bill before adding a tip.